rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 What is the Marijuana Vegetative Stage?

 All plants go through different stages of marijuana growth.
 The first stage of life called the Vegetative stage.
 In this state, they’re much like children, not focusing on producing anything.
-They’re only focusing on growing properly and getting strong and big.

 During the Vegetative stage, plants grow only stems and leaves and don’t grow any buds or fruit.
 All of their efforts are spent on trying to grow the right way.
-For cannabis, this includes strengthening the roots.

-Essentially, the vegetative stage is the growth stage in a plant’s life cycle.
-It’s the time after germinating and before flowering when it doesn’t bother with producing anything yet, as it’s still in its child phase.
+It’s the time after germinating, the seedling phase and before flowering when it doesn’t bother with producing anything yet, as it’s still in its child phase.

 When Does the Marijuana Vegetative Stage Start?

-In marijuana, the plant kicks off its vegetative stage from its third week.
 Cannabis can stay in this state of growth up until 16 weeks, with up to 18 hours of light for photosynthesis being provided.

 What Happens During the Marijuana Vegetative Stage?